Plans Offered by Casanova Ins (click on icons on right for plans, pricing and formularies):

 Two Ways to Get a Plan:

-- Medicare Prescription Drug Plans (sometimes called “PDPs”) add drug coverage to Original Medicare.
-You MUST have Part A, and/or Part B to join a PDP.
+- Medicare Prescription Drug Plans (PDP) add drug coverage to Original Medicare.
+You MUST have Part A, and/or Part B to apply & enroll in a PDP.

-- Medicare Advantage Plans (like HMOs of PPOs) or other Medicare health plans that offer Medicare prescription drug coverage.
+- Medicare Advantage Plans (like HMOs of PPOs) will have a prescription drug plan included in the plan.
+There are plans that DO NOT a prescription drug card for those who may already have prescription drug coverage through TriCare for example.
 You MUST have Part A and Part B to join a Medicare Advantage plan.

 IMPORTANT: If you have employer of union coverage call your benefits administrator before you make any change or sign up for any other coverage.